anira-project/anira/docs/sphinx/logging.rst

 ``dropped_before`` (records the queue lost before this one), ``sequence``, ``timestamp_ms`` (UTC), ``monotonic_ns``, ``group`` (``"anira.<component>"``) and ``message``, valid until the callback returns.
 The sink runs on whichever thread logs, never on the driver thread, possibly with anira's lifecycle lock held, and must not call anira.
-Each machine's sink is called only while that machine lives: destroying the machine unregisters it and waits for a call in flight.
+Each context's sink is called only while that context lives: destroying the context unregisters it and waits for a call in flight.

 A sink that must survive a crash keeps a ring and lets the host's own crash handler write it